bailey-lab/MIPTools/docs/quick_start.rst

 | You can obtain the script for variant calling here (put it in the same folder as the settings file):
 | :code:`wget https://github.com/bailey-lab/MIPTools/raw/master/user_scripts/variant_calling.sh`

-| And you can execute it like this:
+| After editing the relevant config.yaml file sections, you can execute the variant_calling script with:
 | :code:`bash variant_calling.sh`

 Resource Requirements